 When Is Short Term Medical Insurance the Right Choice?

 When most of us think about health insurance, we think about it being there to protect us year in and year out.
-So, we may think of short term medical insurance as being just for a few limited situations when we find ourselves in need of health insurance for just a few months.
+So, we may think of short term health insurance as being just for a few limited situations when we find ourselves in need of health insurance for just a few months.

 However, with the changes in health insurance that have been happening in the past few years, short term medical insurance, sometimes called temporary health insurance, also provides an economical and convenient way to pivot your health coverage to meet your needs, your wants and your budget.
 And the term of coverage does not need to be as “short” as you may initially think.